Can you get cooperation and fix a marriage when you are both so different? Absolutely!

 Finding Common Ground for Fixing Your Marriage

 Finding common ground turns out to be important for all of the stages of marriage improvement.
 Common ground is important at first, just to help you to emotionally connect.
 When I’m helping clients draft their messages to a separated spouse, they need to empathize with their spouse.
 It’s understandable to be self-focused, but it’s not helpful.
 You can try to understand your spouse even if you don’t agree with his or her behavior.
 For example, you wouldn’t agree that your spouse should be leaving you, but you can agree that you wouldn’t want to stay in an unhappy marriage.
 You also couldn’t agree with a spouse’s affair, but you could agree that everyone wants to feel loved and special.
 This kind of common ground is called empathy.
 It helps us to not see our spouse as an evil person hellbent on destroying our lives and making us miserable.
-The boundaries can do the job of being tough, protecting you, and dealing with the behavior.
-But, your language can emphasize understanding and agreement on at least some aspect of your spouse’s behavior.
-If someone is unwilling to do this, they are internally torn between the desire to reconcile and the desire to exit the marriage.
-That internal conflict needs to be resolved before marital conflict can be resolved.
+Angry spouses, for example, take no joy in being angry.
+They are a victim of their own behavior.
+Help them by using boundaries to protect you and deal with the behavior.
+Use your language to emphasize understanding and agreement on at least some aspect of your spouse’s behavior.
+There can be no connection without validation (the basis for my book, Connecting through “Yes!”

 After Connection and Respect Have Been Built, Cooperation Is Next